Amarthgul/PersonalCodes/OSU/DESIGN6400/ISS/README.md

 - An implementation that simulates $s$ and $p$ polarization.

 - A machine learning model that, when given enough info of the object and its image, could construct a "lens black box" that can be used in the same way as the explicit version of the application and simulate images of other objects.
+More on this in [section 4](#4---solving-as-an-inverse-problem).

 - A standardized lens measurement process such that the results can be used in the machine learning model to create a digital black box of the lens.